everx-labs/everdev/docs/quick_start.md

 - Run it on-chain
 - Run a getter-function
 - Make a transfer
+- Explore contract data in Explorer and GraphQL playground

 ### Create helloWorld contract
 ```tondev sol create helloWorld```